 In April 2005, our board of directors and shareholders adopted our 2005 Incentive Plan.
 Our shareholders approved our Amended and Restated 2005 Incentive Plan (referred to in this report as the "Plan") at our Annual General Meeting in August 2006, including an amendment to increase the authorized number of shares available for issuance under the plan from 10,000,000 shares to 25,000,000 shares.
-In 2009, the board of directors amended the Plan to increase the authorized shares available for issuance under the Plan to 40,000,000 shares.
-The Plan provides for the grant of stock options, stock bonuses, restricted stock awards, restricted stock units and stock appreciation rights, which may be granted to our employees (including officers), directors and consultants.
+In 2009, the board of directors amended the Plan to increase the authorized shares available for issuance under the grant of stock options, stock bonuses, restricted stock awards, restricted stock units and stock appreciation rights, which may be granted to our employees (including officers), directors and consultants.